Retromesh/Retromesh/README.md

 License

-RetroMesh is released under the MIT License.
+RetroMesh is released under the GPLv3 License.
 See LICENSE for details.
 Disclaimer & Legal

 RetroMesh is provided as-is.
 The maintainers are not responsible for how the software is used.
 Connecting to or operating parts of the darknet can have legal consequences.
 Understand and comply with local law.